 CORPORATE SCHMOOZING: THE ALBANY YEARS

 Leaving Cleveland meant leaving behind my being a reasonably big fish.
-I was just a minnow in Albany, not because it was some kind of big music town, but that as the home of my company’s corporate office, all the perks went to the buyers and executives.
-We store level folk were pretty much irrelevant, next to those with the power to buy and distribute tens of thousands of pieces of a given title.
+I was just a minnow in Albany, not because it was some kind of big music town, but because as the home of my company’s corporate office, all the perks went to the buyers and executives.
+We store-level folk were pretty much irrelevant, next to those with the power to buy and distribute tens of thousands of pieces of a given title.

-Every so often, Vinnie would get a bee in his bonnet about something, and go to see the CEO, with fire in his eyes and a resignation on his lips.
+Every so often, Vinnie would get a bee in his bonnet about something, and go to see the CEO, with fire in his eyes and ready to quit.
 The CEO always managed to put out the fire, though.
 He’d get him some more money, or autonomy, or whatever Vinnie needed, and then things would be fine.
-I think he realized that Vinnie was the one guy that absolutely not be replaced.
+I think he realized that Vinnie was the one guy who absolutely could not be replaced.
 Vinnie had his fingers in so many parts of the company pie, it’d have deflated if they were all removed.
-I also think that Vinnie had been around so long, he knew where all of the bodies were buried, so to speak, and wouldn’t be squeamish about digging them up.
+I also think that Vinnie had been around so long, he knew where all the bodies were buried, so to speak, and wouldn’t be squeamish about digging them up.

 Lisa Stewart, Vinnie, Me, Dave, and my friend Lisa at a listening party for Lisa Stewart's new record.